-Join Terri Wagner for an in-depth discussion in this video Next steps, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Next steps, part of Project Management Foundations: Requirements (2015).

 - This course has offered ideas about how to apply…the requirements management best practices found…in a Guide to the Business Analysis Body of Knowledge…or BABOK, to accurately define your project outcomes.…We discussed how to collaboratively develop…project requirements by eliciting,…analyzing, documenting, validating,…and managing requirements across the project lifecycle.…We've talked about building or using your existing…requirements process that included steps for…effectively developing, defining,…and managing project requirements,…integrating people, tools, methods, and procedures,…while also striving for consistency…and understanding for all involved parties.…